Odrel/compio/README.md

 # Skoop's Comp Master

-Mythic+ group planner for WoW: Midnight - build a 5-player comp, see how your CDs line up and check your buffs and CC coverage, and look up the highest logged keys for it.
+Mythic+ group planner for WoW: Midnight - build a 5-player comp, see how your CDs line up, check your buffs and CC coverage, and look up the highest logged keys for it.

 **[Live site →](https://odrel.github.io/compio/)**